From BR Bullpen

 Biographical Information

-Gwynn was selected by the Padres in the third round of the 1981 amateur draft and made hit pro debut that summer.
+Gwynn was signed by the Padres and scout Cliff Ditto as the third round pick of the 1981 amateur draft and made hit pro debut that summer.
 He split the year between the Walla Walla Padres, with whom he hit .331 to win the Northwest League batting crown and MVP award, and the Amarillo Gold Sox, where he hit .462 in 23 games.
 He hit .328 for the Hawaii Islanders in 1982 and made his big league debut with the Padres in July.
 After beginning 1983 on the disabled list, he hit .342 in 17 games with the Las Vegas Stars before returning to the majors for good in June.

 Gwynn led the National League in batting eight times, and came close to hitting .400 in 1994 when he hit .394.
 He was named to 15 All-Star games, won five Gold Gloves for his fielding prowess, and stole 319 bases.